 After TI9, Na’Vi picked up star offlaner, Pavel “9pasha” Khvastunov, from rivals VP to replace Evgeniy “Blizzy” Ree.
 The strong pickup had Na’Vi looking like the new top CIS team, but what followed was an abysmal 2-6 showing at the MDL Chengdu Major qualifiers, which eliminated them from both the Chengdu Major and the qualifiers for the Dota Summit 11 Minor.

-The poor start to the season and internal issues led to captain Akbar “SoNNeikO” Butaev being benched, with Bakyt “W_Zayac” Emilzhanov taking over as captain as the team begins its search for a new position-5 support player.
+The poor start to the season and internal issues led to captain Akbar “SoNNeikO” Butaev being benched, with Bakyt “W_Zayac” Emilzhanov taking over as captain.
+The team eventually settled on bringing in support pubstar Illias “illias” Ganeev to round out their roster on November 23.

 Natus Vincere’s roster for the ONE Esports Dota 2 Invitational: